dhruvdhaduk-simform/SimLib/README.md

 - Create the Stories for your component in the same folder. (i.e. `Button.stories.ts`)
 - Do not make changes to `any` file outside your component folder.

+### Naming Conventions

+- For feature branch names, follow this convention :
+  - `component-name/sub-category`
+  - For Example : Loader/linear-loader
+- For commit messages, follow this convention :
+  - `action: description`
+  - For Example : "fix: fix bugs related to linear loader"

 ### Components Offered :

 - Pagination